 If QCAT finds that grounds for discipline are established the tribunal may:

-- impose conditions (including limited registration or enrolment) under which a nurse or midwife may continue to practise
+- impose conditions (including limited registration or enrolment) under which a nurse may continue to practise

-- suspend a nurse's or midwife's authorisation to practise nursing or midwifery
+- suspend a nurse's authorisation to practise nursing or midwifery

-- cancel a nurse's or midwife's registration, enrolment or the authorisation to practise nursing or midwifery and set conditions under which the nurse or midwife may re-apply for registration, enrolment or to be authorised
+- cancel a nurse's registration, enrolment or the authorisation to practise nursing or midwifery and set conditions under which the nurse may re-apply for registration, enrolment or to be authorised

-- require a nurse or midwife to pay a fine.
+- require a nurse to pay a fine.

-- refusing a person’s application to be registered as a registered nurse, enrolled as an enrolled nurse, to be authorised as a midwife or to be otherwise authorised to practise nursing
+- refusal of a person’s application to be registered as a registered nurse, enrolled as an enrolled nurse, to be authorised as a midwife or to be otherwise authorised to practise nursing

 - granting limited registration or enrolment

-- cancelling or suspending a nurse's or midwife's registration or enrolment
+- cancellation or suspension of a nurse's registration or enrolment

-- refusing to renew a nurse's or midwife's annual licence certificate
+- refusal to renew a nurse's annual licence certificate

-- refusing to vary an accredited nursing course
+- refusal to vary an accredited nursing course

-- refusing to renew the accreditation of an accredited nursing course
+- refusal to renew the accreditation of an accredited nursing course

-- cancelling the accreditation of an accredited nursing course.
+- accreditation cancellation of an accredited nursing course.